Mustafa Suleyman

-Mustafa Suleyman CBE (born August 1984) is the co-founder and former head of applied AI at DeepMind, an artificial intelligence company acquired by Google and now owned by Alphabet.
-His current venture is Inflection AI.
+Mustafa Suleyman CBE (born 1984) is a British artificial intelligence (AI) entrepreneur.
+He is the CEO of Microsoft AI, and the co-founder and former head of applied AI at DeepMind, an AI company which was acquired by Google.
+After leaving DeepMind, he co-founded Inflection AI, a machine learning and generative AI company, in 2022.

-Early life
+Early life and education

-Suleyman's father is a Syrian-born taxi driver and his mother is an English nurse.

-He grew up off Caledonian Road in the London Borough of Islington, where he lived with his parents and his two younger brothers.
+Suleyman's Syrian father worked as a taxi driver and his English mother was a nurse.
+He grew up off Caledonian Road, London, where he lived with his parents and his two younger brothers.

-Suleyman went to Thornhill Primary School (a state school in Islington) followed by Queen Elizabeth's School, a boys' grammar school in Barnet.
-Around that time, he met his DeepMind co-founder, Demis Hassabis, through his best friend, Demis's younger brother.
-Suleyman said that he and Hassabis would discuss how they could impact the world.
+Suleyman went to Thornhill Primary School, a state school in Islington, followed by Queen Elizabeth's School, Barnet, a boys' grammar school.
+Around that time, he met his DeepMind co-founder, Demis Hassabis, through his best friend, who was Demis's younger brother.
+Suleyman shared that he and Hassabis often discussed how they could make a positive impact on the world.
+Suleyman enrolled at the University of Oxford where he was an undergraduate student at Mansfield College, Oxford, before dropping out at 19.

 Career

-At 19, Suleyman dropped out of Mansfield College, Oxford to help start the Muslim Youth Helpline with his university friend Mohammed Mamdani, a telephone counselling service.
-The organization became one of the largest mental health support services of its kind in the UK.
+In August 2001, while still a teenager and a "strong atheist", Suleyman helped Mohammed Mamdani establish a telephone counselling service called the Muslim Youth Helpline.
+The organization would later become one of the largest mental health support services.

 Suleyman subsequently worked as a policy officer on human rights for Ken Livingstone, the Mayor of London, before going on to start Reos Partners, a ‘systemic change’ consultancy that uses methods from conflict resolution to navigate social problems.
 As a negotiator and facilitator, Mustafa worked for a wide range of clients such as the United Nations, the Dutch government, and the World Wide Fund for Nature.

-Suleyman co-founded DeepMind Technologies, a leading artificial intelligence (AI) company and became its chief product officer.
-DeepMind was bought by Google in 2014 and he became head of applied AI at DeepMind.

-In August 2019, Bloomberg reported that Suleyman had been placed on administrative leave following controversy about him.
-In 2021, the Wall Street Journal revealed that he had been placed on leave in 2019 following an investigation into employees' allegations of bullying as their manager.
-The company hired an external lawyer to investigate the allegations before placing him on leave at the time, and shortly thereafter Suleyman left to take a VP role at parent company Google.
-An email circulated by DeepMind's leadership to staff after the story broke, as well as additional details published by Business Insider, said Suleyman's "management style fell short" of expected standards.

-DeepMind
+DeepMind and Google

-Suleyman is one of the three co-founders of the artificial intelligence / machine learning company DeepMind Technologies, and started out as its chief product officer.
-The company quickly established itself as one of the leaders in the AI sector and was backed by Founders Fund, Elon Musk and Scott Banister amongst others.
+In 2010 Suleyman co-founded DeepMind Technologies, an artificial intelligence (AI) and machine learning company, and became its chief product officer.
+The company quickly established itself as one of the leaders in the AI sector and was backed by Founders Fund, Elon Musk and Scott Banister, among others.

-In 2014 DeepMind was acquired by Google for a reported £400 million — the company's largest acquisition in Europe at that time.
+In 2014 DeepMind was acquired by Google for a reported £400 million, the company's largest acquisition in Europe at that time.
 Following the acquisition, Suleyman became head of applied AI at DeepMind, taking on responsibility for integrating the company's technology across a wide range of Google products.